-- A comprehensive operational optimisation study conducted to identify opportunities for flare reduction and energy efficiency improvement, such as: - Utilising tail gas from PC Olefins as fuel gas at PC Aromatics, thereby reducing natural gas import - Rebalanced turbine operations at PC Olefins for optimised steam consumption
+- A comprehensive operational optimisation study conducted to identify opportunities for flare reduction and energy efficiency improvement, such as: - Utilising tail gas from PC Olefins as fuel natural gas import - Rebalanced turbine operations at PC Olefins for optimised steam consumption

 Our approach to climate change management is centered on our Net Zero Carbon Emissions (NZCE) 2050 Roadmap, where we aim to achieve net zero emissions by 2050 for Scope 1 and Scope 2 greenhouse gas (GHG) emissions across all our operating assets.
 Our priority in the mid-term is to achieve our 2030 target of 20% reduction in GHG emissions against our 2019 baseline via the identified levers.
 For the short-term, we aim to maximise efforts in flare reduction and energy efficiency improvement, as well as increasing renewables within our energy mix.
-In the mid to long-term, we will explore and invest in low carbon process technology and other decarbonisation solutions.
+In the mid to longterm, we will explore and invest in low carbon process technology and other decarbonisation solutions.